IoT Devices for Firefighters: Key Certifications and Features

 March 8, 2019

 RFID-based trackers can easily integrate with existing equipment and uniforms, allowing commanders to monitor the location of personnel inside a burning building.
-Taken together, IoT data can provide a clearer picture of the situation and allow first responders to do their job with greater efficiency and safety.
+IoT data can provide a clearer picture of the situation and allow first responders to do their jobs with greater efficiency and safety.

-The launch of the U.S.’s first responder network has brought an influx of mobile apps and devices to the market, including body cameras, connected clothing and wearables to monitor vital signs, and mobile routers that turn fire engines into portable offices.
+The launch of the U.S.’s first responder network has brought an influx of mobile apps and devices, including body cameras, connected clothing and wearables to monitor vital signs and mobile routers that turn fire engines into portable offices.

 It’s easy to get swept up in the rush of these exciting, potentially life-saving developments, but connecting many devices and generating more data also means increasing your exposure to security risks and device failure.

 Reliable, continuous connectivity is essential to the performance of any IoT device.
-In an emergency situation, the stakes go up exponentially and device failure could be life threatening for someone on a fire crew.
+In an emergency, the stakes increase exponentially.
+Device failure could be life-threatening for someone on a fire crew.

-Connectivity issues are, unfortunately, common in IoT applications—according to a 2018 report by software intelligence company Dynatrace, 64 percent of IoT users worldwide have encountered performance issues with their devices.
+Connectivity issues are, unfortunately, common in IoT applications — according to a 2018 report by software intelligence company Dynatrace, 64% of IoT users worldwide have encountered performance issues with their devices.
 Part of the problem is the lack of IT support to match the growing complexity of IoT network structure and cloud technology.

-And ask your solutions provider about your device’s connectivity component — typically a data card or embedded cellular module.
-With the influx of interest in IoT, new manufacturers are crowding the market, so look for modules from companies that have an established reputation for reliability.
+Ask your solutions provider about your device’s connectivity component — typically a data card or embedded cellular module.
+With the influx of interest in IoT, new manufacturers are crowding the market, so look for modules from companies with an established reliability reputation.

 Consult product reviews and ask other crews about the connectivity pieces inside their devices — and whether they’re happy with their performance.

-A device is the sum of its parts, and key components cannot afford to fail when you’re racing to save lives in a burning building.
-Most devices have at least one primary component that’s easy to recognize—for example, the sensor, lens, and image processor on a body cam.
+A device is the sum of its parts.
+Key components cannot afford to fail when you’re racing to save lives in a burning building.
+Most devices have at least one primary component that’s easy to recognize — for example, the sensor, lens and image processor on a body cam.

 In a piece of connected clothing, it might be the sensor that records the wearer’s vital signs.
-In every IoT device, the module or data card is also an essential component.
+The module or data card is also an essential component in every IoT device.

 The risks of using key components from questionable sources are tremendous.
-Unsecured IoT devices are vulnerable to ransomware attacks and data breaches, and the results could be “catastrophic,” according to 97 percent of risk professionals surveyed in SFG’s Second Annual Study on the Internet of Things (IoT): A New Era of Third Party Risk.
+Unsecured IoT devices are vulnerable to ransomware attacks and data breaches.
+The results could be “catastrophic,” according to 97% of risk professionals surveyed in SFG’s Second Annual Study on the Internet of Things (IoT): A New Era of Third Party Risk.

-And ask about supply sustainability in the event of international trade wars or other shipping complications.
+Ask about supply sustainability during international trade wars or other shipping complications.
 Does the component supplier have an alternate product source if the primary manufacturing facility becomes inaccessible?
 Will they be there when you need replacement parts?

-With lives and property on the line, security is a serious concern for first responders.
+With lives and property on the line, first responders’ security is a serious concern.

-While IoT adoption presents life-saving possibilities for firefighters, it brings with it a high risk of data vulnerability if stringent security measures are not adopted along with the new technology.
+While IoT adoption presents life-saving possibilities for firefighters, it brings a high risk of data vulnerability if stringent security measures are not adopted along with the new technology.

-Only 10 percent of device manufacturers feel fully confident that their products have adequate security precautions in place, according to Kayla Matthews of IoT for All.
-That’s a small fraction, considering the host of potential security issues IoT devices face, from malware to botnets to Trojan viruses.
+Only 10% of device manufacturers feel fully confident that their products have adequate security precautions in place, according to Kayla Matthews of IoT for All.
+That’s a small fraction, considering IoT devices’ potential security issues, from malware to botnets to Trojan viruses.

 The more familiar you are with potential threats and the security measures that can prevent them, the more secure your data will be.

 Be wary of “bring your own device” initiatives, which can introduce serious security threats to your systems.
-If cost is an issue and you’re tempted to go with an inexpensive device with dubious security standards, wait for the necessary funding to get the most secure devices available.
+If cost is an issue and you’re tempted to use an inexpensive device with dubious security standards, wait for the necessary funding to get the most secure devices available.

 Before you adopt any IoT device, consider its distinctive pros and cons.
 “Identify the actual value (efficiency, safety, convenience) of the solution versus the cost and security risk,” writes Chief Charles L. Werner, acting deputy state coordinator and senior advisor for the Virginia Department of Emergency Management.